Moving-Castles/this-cursed-machine/packages/contracts/README.md

 ## Token

 `$BUG` is an ERC20 token.
 It is given as reward for fulfilling orders.
-It can be "deposited" in a tank to be used as material of the type `MATERIAL_TYPE.BUG`.
+It can be "deposited" in a tank to be used as material with the id `PublicMaterials.BUG`.

 During the tutorial the player is given a non-transferable $BUG-substitute, stored in the `NonTransferableBalance` table, that works identically in the UI.
 This is to avoid automation to extract tokens.